juliaelman/juliaelman.github.io/pages/writing.md

 body_id: page-list
 ---

-<p class="subtitle">Looking for someone to help with your technical writing dilemma? <a href="mailto:hello@juliaelman.com?subject=Hello, Julia!
-Let's talk writing.">Write to me.</a></p>

 <h3>Book</h3>

 [Lightweight Django](http://shop.oreilly.com/product/0636920032502.do)
-Lightweight Django is a technical book that aims to show readers how to leverage the Django framework to work with modern web applications.
+Lightweight Django is a technical book that aims to show readers how to leverage the <a href="https://www.djangoproject.com/">Django framework</a> to work with modern web applications.

 {% for post in site.posts %}
 {% unless post.next %}